Charlie Jones and the Planet Behind the Sun

 “Let me see!” he exclaimed.

-After a couple of minutes enjoying the panoramic views a cold wind made us shiver and we agreed that it was time to go back to Eton.
+After a couple of minutes enjoying the panoramic views a cold breeze made us shiver and we agreed that it was time to go back to Eton.
 The sun was coming down and we didn’t want to get punished by the headmaster for getting home late.
 We came down Snow Hill and were able to admire Windsor Castle as we slowly approached it.
 I loved castles, palaces and royalty.
 I loved architecture in general but didn’t want to become an architect because I didn’t like math.
 It was too stressful for me.

 “He’s gone,” said Jason after a while.